Kapenguria Six: Operation Jock Scott

-On the night of 20/21 October, a mass arrest was carried out of Mau Mau and KAU leaders.
+On the night of 20/21 October, a mass arrest was carried out of Mau Mau and Kenya African Union (KAU) leaders.
 There is some doubt about the actual number of arrests.
 Baring had signed the Emergency order on the evening of the 20th, the emergency was publicly proclaimed on the morning of the 21st.
 Troops from the Lancashire Fusiliers, flown in on the 20th, were in place later that day, patrolling the African areas of segregated Nairobi.

 The trial

 Anthony Somerhough, the Deputy Public Prosecutor, opened proceedings on 3 December 1952.
 The charge against the defendants was that they had jointly managed a proscribed society (and that the proscribed society, the Mau Mau, had conspired to murder all white settlers in Kenya).

+The Emergency Committee of KAU comprising Fanuel Walter Odede, Joseph Murumbi, and W.W.W.
+Awori sought a strong and experienced legal team for the Kapenguria Six.
 The defence was led by Denis Nowell Pritt, assisted by a multiracial team: HO Davies, a Nigerian; Chaman Lall, an Indian and friend of Nehru; and the Kenyans Fitz De Souza, Achhroo Ram Kapila, and Jaswant Singh.
 In line with the segregationist legislation then in force, they were prohibited from staying in the same hotel.

 Baring offered Ransley Thacker, the presiding judge, an unusually large pension, and that from the Emergency fund rather than a more conventional source; the two also maintained secret contact during the trial.
 Witnesses were suborned, as Baring admitted in a letter to Lyttelton, saying that "every possible effort has been made to offer them rewards".
 Rawson Macharia, the key witness at the trial, was later to testify that he had been offered a university course in public administration at Exeter University College, protection for his family, and a government job on his return from the UK.
 Other witnesses were offered land at the Coast.